buchgr/bazel-remote/README.md

   -htpasswd_file string
     	Path to a .htpasswd file.
 This flag is optional.
 Please read https://httpd.apache.org/docs/2.4/programs/htpasswd.html.
   -tls_enabled bool
     	Bool specifying wheather or not to start the server with tls.
-If true, default port changes to 8443, and server_cert and server_key flags are requred.
+If true, tls_cert_file and tls_key_file flags are required.
-  -server_cert string
+  -tls_cert_file string
-    	Path to a pem encoded certificate file.
+    	Path to a PEM encoded certificate file.
 Required if tls_enabled is set to true.
-  -server_key string
+  -tls_key_file string
-    	Path to a pem encoded key file.
+    	Path to a PEM encoded key file.
 Required if tls_enabled is set to true.
   -max_size int
     	The maximum size of the remote cache in GiB.
 This flag is required. (default -1) -port int